RocketRace/RocketRace/README.md

 # Hey all! ✨

-I'm Olivia (screen name RocketRace) — a student studying embedded systems in Finland.
+I'm Olivia (screen name RocketRace) — a student studying embedded systems.
 I'm a big fan of creating novel (silly and often impractical) programming projects! **If you care to support my projects (covering hosting and other essential payments), I would be quite thankful!** [At the moment, I accept donations through LiberaPay.](https://liberapay.com/RocketRace/)

 My languages: Python, Rust, Typescript, Javascript, Scala, C, APL (Dyalog), BQN.
 I pick up languages pretty quickly -- I've also made some of my own!